What is JIRA?

 For the issue that we have created, JIRA will present a workflow which maps the progress of the project.
 As shown in screenshot whatever status that we have set in the Issue panel it will be reflected in Workflow chart, here we have set the issue status in "In Progress" and same status is updated in the workflow, highlighted in yellow.
 Workflow can give a quick overview of the work under process.

 There are plug-ins available for JIRA to work more effectively, some of these plugins are Zendesk, Salesforce, GitHub, Gitbucket and so on.
-Some of them enables support team to report issues directly into JIRA, creates unlimited private repositories with full featured issue and project management support, etc.
+Some of them enables support team to report issues directly into JIRA, creates unlimited private repositories with full featured issue and test management support, etc.

 Agile or Scrum method is generally used by development teams who follows a roadmap of planned features for upcoming versions of their product.
 Agile follows the same roadmaps to track their issues as in other JIRA methods To do -> In Progress -> Done , as shown in the screen shot below, we have one issue in To do and the second issue in In Progress.
 Once the issue in In Progress will be resolved, it will move to Done status and in the same way the issue in To do will move to the next stage In Progress.